ossf/scorecard-visualizer/README.md

     </div>
 </br>

+### Discrepancies management

-**Discrepancies management:** The Scorecard API can provide discrepancies in the data while comparing between two commits due [technical reasons](https://github.com/ossf/scorecard/issues/3438).
+The Scorecard API can provide discrepancies in the data while comparing between two commits due [technical reasons](https://github.com/ossf/scorecard/issues/3438).
 The visualizer provides a way to showcase the discrepancies found.

 <br>
     <div>